Why do we need a map?

 As a result of that experience, all subsequent classes have included a brief statement regarding emergency evacuation plans, specifically defining what to grab upon departure.
 This single enhancement to my personalized “training class roadmap” has served me well in several subsequent emergencies within the training room.

 Even with the class roadmap, the experienced instructor has learned how to read the roadside signage – to actively assess the temperature of the audience, listening and observing the body language.
 The experienced trainer will proactively question the audience regarding their individual expectations and prior knowledge to gauge existing skill sets.
 This knowledge allows the trainer to proactively reset expectations if needed and pivot the agenda topics if necessary.
 In addition to the roadmap, other valuable tools include the “frequently asked questions” (FAQs).
 If the FAQs are available, experienced instructors review the FAQs prior to starting the class.

 Another valuable “roadmap” in the workplace training environment is the “lessons learned” database.
-Ideally, the “lessons learned” documentation includes details regarding the challenges, disasters, successes in previous learning, with details regarding how each were managed.
-As tools in the hands of a replacement trainer unfamiliar with the content, these resources enable the instructor to pivot quickly to changing conditions or to maintain control of a classroom environment and while continue the knowledge transfer can occur.
+Ideally, the “lessons learned” documentation includes details regarding the challenges, disasters, successes in previous learning, with details regarding how each was managed.
+As tools in the hands of a replacement trainer unfamiliar with the content, these resources enable the instructor to pivot quickly to changing conditions or to maintain control of a classroom environment and while continuing to ensure that knowledge transfer and professional development can occur.